 - Make your plate colorful.
-The more color on your plate, the more fruits, and vegetables you are likely eating.
+The more color on your plate, the more fruits and vegetables you are likely eating.
 Try for leafy greens, like kale, and vibrant orange tones, like those in sweet potatoes and carrots.

 3. Talk to your doctor

 You can plan a general, healthy diet for yourself.
 But if you have any individual concerns about your weight or overall health, it’s a great idea to consult your doctor.
-She can help you figure out the foods that will help you meet your fitness goals, whether it is maintaining your current fitness levels or losing weight.
+She can help you figure out the foods that will help you meet your fitness goals, whether maintaining your current fitness levels or losing weight.

 - Your doctor can also help you figure out which foods to avoid.
 For example, if you suffer from high blood pressure, your doctor will likely recommend a reduced-sodium diet.